May 19 primary entirely by absentee voting; voters will see requests arriving by mail; don’t wait requesting, returning ballots

 Denney estimates more than 500,000 mailers with absentee ballot requests could potentially be sent out to voters; however, some may have already requested ahead of this so this number could be less, he clarified.

 “We are working on letters with absentee forms to go out to all Idaho County registered voters,” said Idaho County Clerk Kathy Ackerman.
+In an interview last Wednesday, following Denney’s announcement, she said her office had already sent letters to more than four precincts, and hoped to have them all out by this week

-“We sent out four or five precincts today and hope to have them all out by early next week.
-Folks can send either form in or request a ballot online.”
+“Folks can send either form in or request a ballot online,” she said.

 Key Dates: